-China’s State Grid is a preferred strategic investor to buy a 24 percent stake in the Greek electricity grid operator ADMIE, announced Public Power Corporation (PPC) board.
+China’s State Grid is a preferred strategic investor to buy a 24 percent stake in Greece’s electricity grid operator Admie, sa9d the board of Public Power Corp.

-The Chinese company offered EUR 320 million to buy a minority stake in ADMIE which is the highest offer for the asset, so this is the final decision of PPC.
-The British multinational banking and financial services company Barclays stated that the price offered by State Grid was fair while the tender procedure had been objective and transparent, Greek agencies reported.
+The Chinese company offered EUR 320 million to buy a minority stake, which is the highest for the assets, so this is the final decision of PPC.
+The British multinational banking and financial services company Barclays stated that the price offered by State Grid was fair while the tender procedure had been objective and transparent.

 The final approval of the sale will be given during a general shareholders’ meeting scheduled for November 24.
-The Greek power company PPC has been controlled by the state and it was required to sell its stake in ADMIE or to fully privatise the grid by next year, according to the terms of Greece’s international bailout.
-The deal between PPC and China’s State Grid is expected to be concluded in the first three months of 2017, according to the timetable approved by the Greek Government.
+PPC has been controlled by the state and it was required to sell its stake in Admie or to fully privatise the grid by next year, according to the terms of Greece’s international bailout.
+The deal between PPC and China’s State Grid is expected to be concluded in the first three months of 2017, according to the timetable approved by the government in Athens.

-Greece received two binding bids for the 24 percent stake in ADMIE sale.
-Besides China’s State Grid International Development, the Italian power grid TERNA submitted a bid too, but its proposal was lower.
+Greece received two binding bids for the 24 percent stake in Admie sale.
+Besides China’s State Grid International Development, Italian power grid owner Terna submitted a bid too, but its proposal was lower.

 Boosting ties between Greece and China